kbindesh/maven-bootcamp/Module-05_Pushing_App_Code_to_Github/Readme.md

-# Pushing the Maven project code to VCS
+# Pushing the Application code to Github

 ## Prerequisites